Northern Pacific Railway: Henry Villard and the Last Spike

 In 1882, 360 mi of main line and 368 mi of branch line were completed, bringing totals to 1347 mi and 731 mi, respectively.
 On October 10, 1882, the line from Wadena, Minnesota, to Fergus Falls, Minnesota, opened for service.
-The Missouri River was bridged with a million-dollar span on October 21, 1883.
-Until then, crossing of the Missouri had had to be managed with a ferry service for most of the year; in winter, when ice was thick enough, rails were laid across the river itself.
+The upper Missouri River was bridged with a million-dollar span on October 21, 1883.
+Until then, crossing of the Missouri had had to be managed with a ferry boat service for most of the year; in winter, when ice was thick enough, rails were laid across the river itself.

-General Herman Haupt, another veteran of the Civil War and the Pennsylvania Railroad, organized the Northern Pacific Beneficial Association in 1881.
-A forerunner of the modern health maintenance organization, the NPBA ultimately established a series of four hospitals across the system in Saint Paul, Minnesota; Glendive, Montana; Missoula, Montana; and Tacoma, Washington, to care for employees, retirees, and their families.
+Former Union Army General Herman Haupt, another veteran of the Civil War, builder then of the wartime United States Military Railroad lines and the civilian Pennsylvania Railroad, organized the Northern Pacific Beneficial Association in 1881.
+Inspired by the progressive medical care and insurance program then being introduced in the German Empire in Europe and a forerunner of the modern health maintenance organization, the N.P.B.A. ultimately established a series of four medical hospitals across the N.P.R.R. route system in Saint Paul, Minnesota; Glendive, Montana; Missoula, Montana; and Tacoma, Washington, to care for its railroad employees, retirees, and their families.

-On January 15, 1883, the first train reached Livingston, Montana, at the eastern foot of Bozeman Pass.
-Livingston, like Brainerd and South Tacoma before it, would grow to encompass a large backshop handling heavy repairs for the railroad.
-It would also mark the east–west dividing line on the Northern Pacific system.
+On January 15, 1883, the first N.P.R.R. train reached Livingston, Montana, at the eastern foot of the Bozeman Pass.
+Livingston, like Brainerd and South Tacoma before it, would grow to encompass a large backshop handling heavy repairs for the Northern Pacific Railroad equipment.
+It would also mark the east–west dividing line on the Northern Pacific route system.

 Villard pushed hard for the completion of the Northern Pacific in 1883.
 His crews laid an average of a mile and half (1.5 mi) of track each day.
-In early September, the line neared completion.
-To celebrate, and to gain national publicity for investment opportunities in his region, Villard chartered four trains to carry guests from the East to Gold Creek in western Montana.
-No expense was spared, and the list of dignitaries included Frederick Billings, Ulysses S. Grant, and Villard's in-laws, the family of abolitionist William Lloyd Garrison.
-On September 8, the Gold Spike was driven near Gold Creek.
+The track was technically completed on August 22.
+But to celebrate, and gain national publicity for investment opportunities in his region, Villard chartered four trains from the East and one train from the West to carry about 300 people for an official "Golden Spike" Ceremony at Independence Creek, a few miles east of the station at Gold Creek in Montana Territory.
+No expense was spared, and the list of guests included former President Ulysses S. Grant, only two years before his tragic death from cancer, and Villard's in-laws, the family of famed longtime abolitionist William Lloyd Garrison, who had just died four years earlier.
+After tearing up a short section of track in anticipation of the ceremony and then laying it back down at the event on September 8, 1883, the ceremonial Last Spike was driven in.